 - NC Child Care Hotline for local care options for children under age 12: 1-888-600-1685

 - NC health insurance options

-- Gaston County Schools "Grab and Go" meals
+- Gaston County Schools meals available for pickup for remote learners

 - Cathy Mabry Cloninger Domestic Violence Shelter in Gaston County.
 Crisis line: 704-852-6000